 This scheme resolves the paradox of infinite space and time in the current notion of natural laws where the motion of matter has no relation to the structure of the computing machine.
 For example, in Newton’s physics, the matter is a moving particle governed by forces.
 However, the computer—as a Turing Machine—is a moving device that reads and writes onto a tape.
 When the moving particle in physics is not the moving device that reads and writes then clearly we require two machines, and that in turn leads to an infinite time or space paradox.
 The above resolution to this paradox suggests a dialectical model of change in which two hands draw and erase each other.

 In other words, we replace two machines—computational and mechanical—with a single machine that has two interlocked parts.
 Each part defines the other part.
 I have earlier discussed how semantics requires us to think in terms of these dialectical opposites because all concepts are described through mutual oppositions (e.g. hot vs. cold).
 Hence, there isn’t a unidirectional “force” pushing matter from the past to the future.
-Rather, the past to future change involves an interaction of mutually complementary conceptual entities, which are at once mutually-defining and mutually-opposing.
-The constructs of logic described in earlier posts constitute a computer architecture.
+Rather, the past to future change involves an interaction of mutually complementary conceptual entities, which are at once mutually defining and mutually opposing.
+The constructs of the logic described in earlier posts constitute a computer architecture.

 Enfolded and Unfolded Order